What Is Cost Per Impression?

 Conclusion

-Understanding Cost Per Impression (CPI) is essential for advertisers aiming to enhance brand visibility and manage advertising budgets effectively.
+Understanding Cost Per Impression (CPI) is essential for advertisers aiming to improve brand visibility and manage advertising budgets effectively.
 By considering the factors that influence CPI and implementing strategies to optimize campaigns, advertisers can achieve better outcomes and a higher return on investment.